basho/riak-python-client/docs/security.rst

 the common name, aka ``CN``, that you specified when you generated your certificate.
 You can add a ``certificate`` source to any number of clients.

-The :py:class:`~riak.security.SecurityCreds` must then include the include a client certificate file and a private key file, too::
+The :class:`SecurityCreds` must then include the include a client certificate file and a private key file, too::

     creds = {'username': 'riakuser',